 34. Bane Breaks the Bat | The Dark Knight Rises (2012)

 From the moment this hulking villain was announced as a part of The Dark Knight Rises, this was the scene we were all waiting to see.
 A face to face showdown between Batman and Bane.
 Fans knew the comic book story of Bane not only defeating the Dark Knight but breaking him physically.
 Would we see this version of the Caped Crusader broken and defeated?

 I really love this scene.
 From the betrayal to the cold and calculating voice of Tom Hardy’s Bane letting the Bat know is in trouble.
-Bane reveals he knows Batman’s true identity, so Batman does what he always does and meets the threat head on.
+Bane reveals he knows Batman’s true identity, so Batman does what he always does and meets the threat head-on.
 Bane absorbs his blows like they are nothing, even catching one of Batman’s punches like an older kid does to their little sibling.
-The setting is great and the lack of music, except the water fall in the background, makes you hear and feel every punch, movement and grunt.
-Bane never looses his cool while speaking some of the most eloquent trash talk during a fight ever.
+The setting is great and the lack of music, except the waterfall in the background, makes you hear and feel every punch, movement, and grunt.
+Bane never looses his cool while speaking some of the most eloquent trash talks during a fight ever.
 “Oh, you think darkness is your ally.
 But you merely adopted the dark; I was born in it, molded by it.
 I didn’t see the light until I was already a man, by then it was nothing to me but BLINDING!”
 (You know you just read that in Bane’s voice too)

 After cracking his cowl with a fury of punches, Batman mounts one last attack.
 “Ah, yes… I was wondering what would break first…” Here it comes, Bane lifts Batman over his like a ragdoll.
 “Your spirit, or your body?”
 And breaks his back over his knee with a resounding thud and crack echoing in our ears.
 Did I mention how much I love this scene?